+8613140018814

 TZM (Titanium-Zirconium-Molybdenum) Alloy Boat

-Exceptional high-temperature strength and creep resistance; suitable for continuous operation at 1700–2000°C. Ideal for continuous production lines, high-temperature sintering furnaces, and long-duration coating processes; service life is 2–4 times that of pure molybdenum.
+Excellent high-temperature strength and excellent creep resistance; can be used in continuous operation at temperatures up to 1700–2000°C. Suitable for continuous production, high-temperature sintering and long-term coating processes; its lifetime is 2-4 times longer than that of pure molybdenum.

 Molybdenum-Lanthanum (Mo-La) Alloy Boat